 Feel free to use the list above to navigate to different sections.

-In case you’re not aware, a product listing is the product page for each piece of merchandise that you are selling.
+In case you’re not aware, a product listing is the product page for each merchandise you sell.
 It contains everything from price to shipping information.

-Before uploading product photos and writing details for your listing, it’s important to verify if Amazon has already approved your account.
+Before uploading product photos and writing details for your listing, verifying if Amazon has already approved your account is important.

 If not, then don’t post it yet.